 Recology AIR Program: The Artist in Residence Program at Recology San Francisco was established in 1990 to encourage the conservation of natural resources and instill a greater appreciation for the environment and art in children and adults.
 Artists work for four months in studio space on site, use materials recovered from the Public Disposal and Recycling Area, and speak to students and the general public.
 Background image: Abel Rodriguez, The Future of Industrial Man, 2011.

 In_Sight On_Site: Beyond Function

 AIA San Francisco presents the exhibition In_Sight On_Site: Beyond Function.
 Architects and designers showcase their talents beyond their design concepts for the built environment.
 Through this curated exhibition, AIASF highlights the richness and diversity of the local interdisciplinary design community.

 Featuring the winning projects of the 2015 Design Awards program and recipients of the 2015 Community Alliance Awards, this exhibition celebrates the best of Bay Area architecture and design and the exceptional individuals and organizations whose overall work, leadership and dedication shape the character and vibrancy of our communities and the future of our built environment.

 PLAY: Design in Action

-This exhibition examines play as an essential element in the work of eight Bay Area organizations that engage design in diverse ways.
-Some of the architects and artists represented here including Google, Heath Ceramics and Anchor Brewing, make sketches to play with their designs, while others employ state-of-the-art technology to push the limits and possibilities of their fields.
+PLAY featured works of eight Bay Area organizations that engage design in diverse ways.
+Artists represented include Google, Heath Ceramics and Anchor Brewing, made sketches to play with their designs while others employed state-of-the-art technology to push the limits and possibilities of their fields.
 All of these playful approaches facilitate problem solving, circumvent the adult impulse to self-edit, and foster environments for innovation.